Tijuana River: Wastewater

 In early 2019, following seasonal storms sewage from the Tijuana River flowed out of the Tijuana River Estuary, leading to beach closures in South Bay, San Diego.
 In February 2019, testing revealed significant pollutants flowing northward from Tijuana including DDT, hexavalent chromium, pathogens, and carcinogens.
 In March 2019, the continuing sewage issue was highlighted by a story appearing in Vice News, where it was referred to as an "environmental disaster".
 In mid 2019, it was proposed that all water flowing northward on the Tijuana River be diverted and processed at the San Diego-Tijuana Wastewater Treatment Plant.
 By late June, over 430,000,000 USgal of sewage had spilled into the Tijuana River in 2019.
 In early September 2019, an additional 116,000,000 USgal of contaminated water flowed into the Tijuana River, leading to continued beach closures.
 In early February 2020, over 100,000,000 USgal of sewage flowed into the Tijuana River.

+For decades citizens from both San Diego and Tijuana have fallen sick due to the sewage flowing into local beaches.
+The most recent data showed that over 34,000 people in 2017 got sickened by the pollution and sewage in Imperial Beach according to a study that a University of California San Diego professor did.
+An estimated 13 billion gallons of polluted water from the Tijuana River have entered the oceans since Dec.
+28, 2022, according to a UCSD statement.
+For years, public health officials say they have sampled beach waters of south San Diego County for fecal microbes, getting counts as an indicator for pathogens such as enterococcus, E. Coli, salmonella and MRSA.
+Exposure to such germs and viruses may lead to diarrhea, vomiting, fever, headaches, respiratory illness, infections, rashes and meningitis.
+From 2018 to 2024, more than 100,000,000,000 USgal of wastewater have flowed from Mexico into the United States via the Tijuana River according to the International Boundary and Water Commission.

 2018 lawsuits

-In March 2018, due to sewage in the Tijuana River, Chula Vista, Imperial Beach, and the Port of San Diego sued the International Boundary Water Commission.
+In March 2018, due to sewage in the Tijuana River, Chula Vista, Imperial Beach, and the Port of San Diego sued the International Boundary and Water Commission.
 In response to the lawsuits, Mexico pledged $4.3 million towards Tijuana River cleanup; part of these funds will be used to replace deteriorating pipe in Tijuana that parallels the Tijuana River, which if it fails could release 4 million gallons of sewage a day into the river.
-In May 2018, California and the San Diego Regional Water Quality Control Board also created a lawsuit against the International Boundary Water Commission for sewage in the Tijuana River.
+In May 2018, California and the San Diego Regional Water Quality Control Board also created a lawsuit against the International Boundary and Water Commission for sewage in the Tijuana River.
 In July 2018, Surfrider Foundation made an additional lawsuit regarding sewage in the Tijuana River.
 In August 2018, Judge Jeffrey T. Miller ruled that lawsuits based on the Clean Water Act could proceed, but that lawsuits based on the Resource Conservation and Recovery Act would be dismissed.
-In January 2019, the City of San Diego joined the lawsuit against the International Boundary Water Commission.
+In January 2019, the City of San Diego joined the lawsuit against the International Boundary and Water Commission.